Not sure where to go? Discover our favourite hostel highlights and top tips for making the most of your stay at Safestay

 2. Parco Virgiliano (The Virgiliano Park)

 Need an escape from the frantic pace of the city?
-The Parco Virgiliano, located on the picturesque Posillipo promontory, offers a tranquil retreat and arguably the best panoramic views in the city.
+The Parco Virgiliano, located on the picturesque Posillipo promontory, offers a tranquil retreat and arguably some of the best panoramic views in Naples.

-• Why it’s a hidden gem: Unlike the crowded viewpoints, this park is spacious and rarely packed with tourists.
-It features terraces that overlook the entire Gulf of Naples, offering breathtaking views of the islands of Capri, Ischia, and Procida, as well as the Phlegraean Fields.
+• Why it’s a hidden gem: Unlike the crowded viewpoints in the historic centre, this park is spacious and rarely overwhelmed by tourists.
+Its sweeping terraces overlook the entire Gulf of Naples, with breathtaking views of Capri, Ischia, Procida, and the volcanic landscape of the Phlegraean Fields.
+It is one of the most peaceful places to watch the sunset over the Tyrrhenian Sea.

-• What to do: Pack a lunch and enjoy a picnic overlooking the sea, or simply take a leisurely walk along its beautifully manicured paths.
+• What to do: Pack a picnic and enjoy lunch overlooking the water, or take a slow stroll along the landscaped paths that connect multiple scenic viewpoints.

 The Virgiliano Park